Guide Course Only.

 The guide training course includes five days of classroom and on-river instruction from our team of world class fly fishing guides.
 With over 50 years of combined experience, our guides ensure that you are getting the best instruction available.
 It is recommended that you book in advance to ensure your spot.
 Students will need to supply a fishing license, equipment and lunch.
 There is a 50% non-refundable deposit required.
 15 days from the start time of your course, 100% payment is required and is non-refundable.
 Credit cards are accepted.

-If you are interested in becoming a certified float guide, check out our Float Certification course being offered May 13 - May 17, 2019 and May 27 - 31, 2019 in conjunction with the training courses above.
+If you are interested in becoming a certified float guide, check out our Float Certification course being offered May 18 - May 22, 2020 in conjunction with the training courses above.

 What to Bring